 If you take the left option at the junction you will reach the firebreak along the top of the range, which provides another way to access Glider Road.
 Barnicoat Road continues southwest along the top of the range all the way to Richmond Hill.

-On foot: Get dropped at Hacket car park and run 5.3 km up Aniseed Valley Road to the beginning of Roding Road.
+Running: Get dropped at Hacket car park and run 5.3 km up Aniseed Valley Road to the beginning of Roding Road.
 Climb Roding Road to the top of the range and head northeast along Barnicoat Road to join Glider Road.
 Descend into Marsden Valley via Glider Road or Barnicoat Walkway.